Residential Real Estate

 However, the number of renters has increased by 7% over the past 25 years, with the less educated leading the way.
 And, we are now seeing more educated millennials moving east into higher rent and cost of living areas that eat into their discretionary income (including savings).
 It makes one wonder where this all is heading.

-The pace of new rental construction has increased to meet this demand and now seems to have caught up.
+The pace of new rental construction has increased by nearly 5 fold to meet this demand.

 New Jersey Foreclosures:

-New Jersey continues to face falling foreclosure rate filings dropped to 2.1%.
+New Jersey continues to face falling foreclosure rate filings at about 2.0%.
 Other states have begun to or have already recovered.
 In a tight real estate market, these foreclosures sell at a small discount.

 Note: Figures vary by the local market, especially those walloped by Hurricane Sandy three years ago and rural and urban areas.
-We rank #5 in the country with 2.0%, led by MI with 2.5%, LA with 2.3% (mostly hurricane-related) ME with 2.0%.
+We rank #4 in the country with 2.0%, led by NY with 2.6%, MI with 2.4%, LA with 2.4% (mostly hurricane-related).
 The national baseline number sits at a little under 1.3%.

 Foreclosures in NJ in 2018 were the lowest in the state in over four years.
-And, 2019 looks to be even better with a forecast of just under 40,000 foreclosure filings.
+And, 2019 was even better with a number of just under 38,000 foreclosure filings (the lowest since 2012).
+With only one month in, NJ looks to be on track for a 40,000 foreclosure number in 2020.

 Overall Economic conditions: